 The private key of the certificate that issued the delegate certificate being verified for the case where the issuing SCA is hosting the OCSP service itself, or

-The private key of an end entity certificate issued by the SCA to a 3rd-party entity that is hosting the OCSP service.
-In this case, the end entity certificate issued to the 3rd-party entity shall be a child of the SCA certificate that issued the delegate certificate being verified.
+The private key of an end-entity certificate issued by the SCA to a 3rd-party entity that is hosting the OCSP service.
+In this case, the end-entity certificate issued to the 3rd-party entity shall be a child of the SCA certificate that issued the delegate certificate being verified.

 certs shall be included only for the case where the OCSP service is hosted by a 3rd-party entity.
 When included, it shall contain a single Certificate object identifying the certificate whose credentials were used to generate the signature of this response.

 The ResponseData object shall be populated as specified in RFC 9690 with the restriction that a responseExtension field shall not be included.
-Each SingleResponse object of ResponseData shall be populated as specified in RFC 9690 and draft-ietf-stir-certificates-ocsp with the following exceptions:
+Each SingleResponse object of ResponseData shall be populated as specified in RFC 9690 and draft-ietf-stir-certificates-ocsp.

-certStatus shall contain a CertStatus object as specified in RFC 6960.
-Since this document does not use the certStatus field to determine the revocation status of a certificate, it is acceptable for an OCSP service to return a certStatus of “unknown”, while at the same time returning a TNQuery identifying a TN that is within the scope of the target delegate certificate

-nextUpdate shall be included (inclusion of this field is optional in RFC 6960)
+The nextUpdate timestamp shall be included in the response (inclusion of this field is optional in RFC 6960)

-singleExtension shall be included only if the TN identified by the TNQuery of the corresponding request object in the OCSPrequest is within the scope of the delegate certificate identified in the CertID object (i.e., the singleExtensions defined in RFC 6960 are not supported).
-When included, singleExtension shall contain a TNQuery with the value of the TN identified by the TNQuery of the request object in the OCSPrequest, as specified in draft-ietf-stir-certificates-ocsp.

 Editor’s note: Modify language to incorporate certificate status and TNAuthorization status into the cert status value.

 If the OCSP service is unable to process the OCSP request, it shall return a responseStatus indicating why the request was not processed, as specified in RFC 6960.